View Norma Midthun's Obituary on poughkeepsiejournal.com and share memories

 Fun facts: Norma …. could sing in seven languages, sang at Carnegie Hall, went to Disneyland, CA on opening day in 1955, could tell you everything and anything about WWII, and traveled the polar circle by ship in 1957.

-She saw Harry Belefonte at Carnegie Hall in 1959, supported many charities including those for WWII veterans, s, nature, animal rescues and wildlife.
+She saw Harry Belefonte at Carnegie Hall in 1959, supported many charities including those for WWII veterans, Wounded Warriors, nature, animal rescues and wildlife.

 With a great sense of humor, she could easily make you laugh (blush) and she had a smile that could light up a room.
 Norma loved the peace and quiet of living on a lake and watching birds, wildlife and sunsets from the comfort of her recliner.